By Kara Sherrer

 Write your own essays — but not your own rec letters.

 Admissions officers compare the written essays and recommendation letters to the written portion of the GMAT or GRE to look for similarities and discrepancies.
-If the essays and the exam sound like they were written by different people, that’s a red flag; the committee will also notice if the essays and the letters sound like they were written by the same person.
+If the essays and the exam appear to be written by different people, that’s a red flag; the committee will also notice if the essays and the letters of recommendation appear to be written by the same person.
 In other words, don’t write your own recommendation letters, but do write your own essays.
 (Although it is a good idea to have a native English speaker proofread the essays after you have written them.)
 “We’re looking for them to tell their story, and it needs to be in their own voice.
-If they’re getting someone else to write it, it’s not authentic and it’s not their true voice,” Killingsworth said.
+If candidates are getting someone else to write it, it’s not authentic and it’s not their true voice,” Killingsworth said.

 Don’t stress too much about the video essay.

-Both domestic and international students alike can be intimidated by the video essay, which is a relatively recent addition to business school application.
+Both domestic and international students alike can be intimidated by the video essay, which is relatively common in business school applications.
 The video essay requires you to record a short (~90 second) response to a random icebreaker question, such as “If I were visiting you in your home city, where would you take me to dinner and why?”
 The video is designed to be a fun way to get applicants to demonstrate language skills and self-confidence, both very necessary skills for MBA job seekers.
 “We’re looking for them to be spontaneous,” Killingsworth said.
 “They’re not really difficult questions either.
 They’re fun questions.”

 You’ll probably have a video interview.

 “We don’t expect everybody to be able to come to campus, international or domestic…We know that not everyone can get a visa to come over, or that the cost is prohibitive,” Killingsworth said.
-Most international students conduct their interviews over Skype or another video conferencing software, and usually schools weigh video interviews equally with in-person interviews, at least for international candidates.
-(If you have questions about how each specific school weighs different interview options, your admissions officer will be able to advise you.)
+Most international students conduct their interviews via video conferencing software, and usually schools weigh video interviews equally with in-person interviews, at least for geographically distant candidates.

 Practice for the interview.

-Killingsworth recommends that applicants practice interviewing with colleagues and friends so they will feel comfortable and sound natural when talking with admissions officers —the interview is supposed to be a conversation, not a recitation of a mental script.
-International applicants will usually be asked the same questions as domestic candidates, so you should be ready to tell the story of your work experience and articulate your short-term career goals.
+Killingsworth recommends that applicants practice interviewing with colleagues and friends so they will feel comfortable and sound natural when talking with admissions officers — the interview is supposed to be a conversation, not a recitation of a mental script.
+International applicants will usually be asked the same questions as domestic candidates, so you should be ready to tell the story of your work experience and articulate your transferable skills and short-term career goals.

 Prepare the room (and yourself) before the call.